Artificial Intelligence (AI) Learning Centre

 Generative AI, or GenAI, can produce original content based on a user’s prompt or request, such as text, images, audio or video.

-Hallucinations are specific to LLMs and refer to when the model’s response to a prompt is nonsensical or inaccurate.
+Hallucinations are specific to language models and refer to when the model’s response to a prompt is nonsensical or inaccurate.
 Hallucinations can be difficult or impossible to detect if the subject is outside the prompter’s realm of expertise.

 The extent to which users can grasp the reasoning behind an algorithm’s decision.
 It measures how accurately an AI’s output can be predicted by human users.